Legionnaire (video game): Development

-Chris Crawford wrote an early version of Legionnaire for the Commodore PET in 1979, his platform before moving to Atari.
-This was a fairly simple game using character graphics and featuring a limited amount of logic.
-He later ported this to the Atari platform and released it as Centurion, but the game saw limited sales.
+Chris Crawford wrote an early version of Legionnaire for the Commodore PET in 1979.
+This was a fairly simple game using character graphics and a limited amount of logic.
+He later ported this to the Atari 8-bit computers and released it as Centurion, but the game saw limited sales.

 After writing Eastern Front (1941), Crawford was looking for ways to use the new scrolling-map technology introduced in that game.
 Avalon Hill had approached Crawford with positive comments about Eastern Front, and he promised to make a game for them.
 After three months of preliminary work, he started development in January 1982, delivering the first version in February and a final version in June.
 Crawford published an article on game design in the December 1982 issue of BYTE, using Legionnaire as an example.

 Legionnaire was the last game Crawford would release using the original Eastern Front engine.
 His next game for the Atari was Excalibur, which used a different model of interaction based on moving from room to room within a virtual castle.
 When Atari collapsed in 1984, he turned his attention to the Macintosh computer, releasing the famous Balance of Power in 1985.